 }

-To run this test, you need to use the following command, where my_crate
+To run this test, you need to use the following command, where my_crate is the name of your crate:

 cargo test --features feature_name

-feature and runs all tests, including those that depend on this feature.
+This command enables the feature_name feature and runs all tests, including those that depend on this feature.